Flakannon/UserMS/README.md

 This is very useful for managing database objects whose definition can then simply be maintained in a single file in version control.
 They are typically used for (Re-)creating views/procedures/functions etc.

 > Note: A decent caveat for the repeatable migrations which you may be wondering as to why the functions in the user-service are being create via versioned migrations.
 Is that more complex objects can bleed into each other depending on how statements are built inside them.
 To avoid this you can sue versioned migrations to help split apart the creation of these objects.
 It also means that the objects will not try to be recreated every time a flyway migration is ran

+## Running the tests

+There are two main testing suites around the codebase, units tests will live in each respective package in the `internal` folder these can be run without any concern at any point.

+The integration test suite which lives in the `integrationtest` folder at root required the services to be alive in Docker to be able to run so `make fresh` will have to have been before and the containers are running docker to be able to run those.

 ## Decisions